 Visual Impairment Defined

-Under the Individuals with Disabilities Education Act (IDEA), visual impairment including blindness means an impairment in vision that, even with correction, adversely affects a child’s educational performance.
+Under the IDEA, visual impairment including blindness means an impairment in vision that, even with correction, adversely affects a child’s educational performance.
 The term includes both partial sight and blindness. [§300.8(c)(13)] Learn more at https://sites.ed.gov/idea/

 Diseases and Disorders